Schiiss/blog/_posts/2025-02-03-strategies-for-managing-llm-memory.md

 To optimize memory usage, developers should curate which messages are included in the prompt, summarize past exchanges, and truncate older, less relevant content.

-## Storing and Retrieving Chat History
+### Storing and Retrieving Chat History 🗣️

 For persistent memory beyond an LLM’s context window, external storage is necessary.
 The right database choice depends on the application's complexity and retrieval needs:

-### Structured Storage (Document & Vector Databases)
+Structured Storage (Document & Vector Databases):

 - Document databases store structured chat logs and enable retrieving recent messages efficiently.
 A common approach is fetching the last N messages to maintain context.

 - Vector databases store past interactions as embeddings, allowing retrieval of semantically similar messages rather than just the most recent ones.
 This is useful for assistants that need long-term memory without bloating the LLM prompt.
-(Learn more about vector search here)
+(Learn more about vector search [here](https://schiiss.github.io/blog/data%20engineering/databricks-vector-search/#what-is-a-vector-database-%EF%B8%8F))

-### Other key factors to consider
+### Other key factors to consider 🤔🤖

 - Scalability – How well the solution handles increasing users and message history.